Mythic-Projects/Titanium/README.md

 ```
 [Spigot-0138] Branchless NibbleArray by md5
 [Spigot-2380] Hitting in the air will always load the chunk at 0,0 by md_5
+[Spigot-5294] Cancelled EntityPickupItemEvent and PlayerPickupItemEvent alter on-ground stacks by md_5
 [Spigot-5428] Better handling of some ItemMeta by Mathias

 [Paper-0008/0013] Add command line option to load extra plugin jars not in the plugins folder by Jason Penilla